turboszyszka/o-mnie/README.md

 ## Experience

 Currently I'm working as a Senior Analyst at PwC.
-As per my resume, I worked as Junior FQA (Functional Quality Assurance) for about 4 months in QLOC.
-QLOC is a video game testing company.
+As per my resume, I worked as Junior FQA (Functional Quality Assurance) for about 4 months in QLOC, which is a video game testing company.
 Both companies are located in Gdańsk.

 ## My work